 A Flickr photo widget for your blog.
-Specify the photo tag id and the API Key, it randomly selects one photo from Flickr with that tag, and displays i
+Specify the photo tag id and the API Key, it randomly displays one photo from Flickr with that tag.
+Eye candy!

 No. It grabs a list of photos from Flickr, based on search terms you provide, and then selects one of those photos on the rendered page.
 It does not cycle through photos.

 If you refresh the page, it will randomly select a photo again.
 It will probably be a different photo, but not always.

 To get an API Key, you need to visit http://www.flickr.com/services/apps/create/apply/

 Walk through the steps.
 Copy and paste the API Key to the appropriate place in the Widget configuration menu.
 You don't need the secret.

 You need an API key from Yahoo so that the requests that your wordpress page sends to Yahoo, will be tracked and allowed.
 Every time the page loads, it sends out a request to Yahoo, and gets a list of photos.
 Yahoo wants to know who's asking for this information, and the API key lets them track that.

 No. The API key is free to get; I don't speak for Yahoo, but it seems to me they use the key only for tracking purposes.